YannCaron/JinyParser/README.md

 JinyParser is based on a **Combinatoric Framework (CF)** because I observed an evident fact; BNF is a language, and a language, when a computer parse it, create an AST.
 AST is a tree structure.
 Why not directly creating the tree structure by hand ?
 The **Grammar tree** object was born on the top of a dual design patter (GoF **Interpreter** and **Decorator**).

 ### Simple
+Building a parser has never been easier.
 You know how to build a swing application ?
-By a combination of visual components and sometime decorators (like slide bars), you will easily be able to create a new **Jiny Grammar** !
+By a combination of visual components and sometime decorators (like scroll bars), you will easily be able to create a new **Jiny Grammar** !
 Grammar tree is a composite (GoF Interpreter to be more precise).
-Non terminal nodes are Sequence and Assumption
+	* Nodes are Sequence and Choice
-Non terminal decorators are Optional and Repeat Terminal nodes are for example Symbol or Word
+	* Decorators are Optional and Repeat
+	* Leafs are character recognizers

 ### Fast & Safe
 **Combinatoric framework** do not need an "old school" **interpreted** language like BNF, eBNF and so on.